 We monitor for and try to prevent security breaches.
 Please use the security features available through our Services.

 5.2.
 Direct Marketing and Do Not Track Signals

 We currently do not share Member Collected Data with third parties for their direct marketing purposes without your permission.

 5.3 Privacy Shield Notice

 In compliance with the Privacy Shield Principles, 4Degrees commits to resolve complaints about our collection or use of your personal information.
-EU individuals with inquiries or complaints regarding our Privacy Shield policy should first contact 4Degrees at firstname.lastname@example.org.
+EU or Swiss individuals with inquiries or complaints regarding our Privacy Shield policy should first contact 4Degrees at firstname.lastname@example.org.

 With respect to Personal Data received or transferred pursuant to the Privacy Shield Framework, 4Degrees is subject to the authority of the Federal Trade Commission.
 In certain circumstances, you may also have the right to pursue binding arbitration through the Privacy Shield Framework, as described in Annex I to the Privacy Shield Principles.
 4Degrees has committed to refer unresolved Privacy Shield complaints to JAMS, an alternative dispute resolution provider located in the United States.
 If you do not receive timely acknowledgment of your complaint from us, or if we have not addressed your complaint to your satisfaction, please visit https://www.jamsadr.com/eu-us-privacy-shield for more information or to file a complaint.
 The services of JAMS are provided at no cost to you.

 If you have any questions or complaints about this Privacy Notice, please contact us at: email@example.com.